readium/ts-toolkit/navigator/docs/Timeline.md

 ### `navigableFrom(item)`

-Returns `{ previous, next }` relative to the given item in the flattened timeline.
+Returns `{ previous, next }` relative to the given item.
 Both values are `undefined` at the boundaries.

+In `EpubNavigator`/`WebPubNavigator`, `navigator.timeline.navigableFrom()` is visibility-aware: rather than the item's immediate neighbors, it skips over the whole run of items currently visible on screen, anchoring `previous`/`next` on the ends of that visible run. `publication.timeline.navigableFrom()` is unaffected and always returns the item's immediate neighbors in the flattened timeline.

 ```ts
 const { previous, next } = navigator.timeline.navigableFrom(currentItem);